 - What changes have you noticed?

-Signs of opioid addiction to look out for in your loved one include, but are not limited to:
+Here are some common signs of opioid addiction to look out for in your loved ones:

 - Not taking medication as intended, such as taking more than the prescribed dose or continues using a drug after it’s no longer necessary for pain relief.

 - Feeling shaky, depressed, sick, sweaty, or experiencing headaches when the drug wears off.
-They may also experience mood changes, such as excessive mood swings.
+They may also experience emotional changes, such as excessive mood swings.

 - Spending a lot of time thinking about the drug.
-They may try to borrow or steal medications from others or pretend to lose the medication for more medication to be prescribed.
+They may try to borrow or steal medications from others or pretend to lose the medication so they can get another prescription.

 - Losing interest in hobbies or passions, having trouble doing everyday tasks, or putting themselves in danger, such as driving recklessly or stealing money for drugs.